simonschaufi/laravel-dkim/README.md

 If you placed the private key somewhere else, you need to set the **full absolute path** in the environment variable or adjust the storage path in the config file.

+**If you find this package helpful, please consider a donation!** Links are on top of this file.